thegrumpys/odop/docs/procedures/initialState_startup_loadSQL.md

 The resulting "state" of the design may be modified and then saved (**File : Save As** menu item) as a database entry.

 By convention, every design type will have a database entry named "Startup" that is derived from the corresponding initialState.js file.
 The "Startup" entry is unique in that it is protected from deletion by the **File : Delete** menu entry.
+Separately, multi-user support provides that "system provided" design entries (null userID) are read-only.

 load.sql files are created via SQL dump from (potentially multiple) database entries.
 These load.sql files can be used to populate a new database or to transfer designs from the development database to the production database.